jtwebman/typejson/source/index.md

 ## Arrays and Objects (Custom Types)

-Arrays and Objects in TypeJSON need to have a type defined and everything in that array will need to be the same type.
+Arrays and Objects in TypeJSON need to have a type defined and everything in that array will need to be the same type, though we support union types, see below.
 This does mean something that could be parsed in JSON could error in TypeJSON.

-Here is an example of and array of cities objects in TypeJSON:
+Here is an example of an array of cities objects in TypeJSON:
 ```json
 {
   "type": {